 how will it be delivered?

-Students will also receive impartial careers advice through our links with the provider ‘Changing Education’ and, for a specific cohort, through Young Peoples’ Services in Cheshire West and Chester.
+Students will also receive impartial careers advice from a Level 6 trained careers adviser, and, for a specific cohort, through Young Peoples' Services in Cheshire West and Chester.

 Unifrog is an online tool to support with finding university and apprenticeship places.
 Students can easily find and apply for every course and apprenticeship in the UK – everything from university courses, to School Leaver Programmes, to Massive Open Online Courses.
 Our main aim to ensure that all of our students end up in the right destination for them and to be considering and planning for this throughout their time in school.
 Students can compare side-by-side every post-16 and post-18 opportunity in the UK.
 They can rank on lots of factors, like starting salary, distance from home, drop out rate, and weekly study hours.
 Students also use the tool from Year 8 upwards to log skills and experiences linked to employability through the competencies store.

 Work experience is offered to all students in Year 10 and 12.
 During the summer term, students will be expected to spend a week in employment, gaining experience and skills to support decision making and to inspire them with the opportunities they have.
-Students are requested to self place, but all risk assessments and administration (planning, employer liaison etc) will be completed by Changing Education and Queen’s Park High School.
-Changing Education provide a database of employers in a wide range of sectors to support students with finding placements and both school and Changing Education will give more support to those who, despite their best efforts, have not been able to find an appropriate placement.
+Students are requested to self place, but all risk assessments and administration (planning, employer liaison etc) will be completed by Halton Careers & Education Service and Queen’s Park High School.
+We have links through The Pledge Partnership to employers in a wide range of sectors to support students with finding placements and both school and Halton CES will give more support to those who, despite their best efforts, have not been able to find an appropriate placement.

 Key Staff: Mrs Watts is the member of staff with overall responsibility for co-ordinating Careers education and provision at QPHS.
 Email: email@example.com Tel.
 01244 981500